Berlin - Summer Study Abroad

 The cost of the 2018 Berlin program will be $4875 and will include:

 - Hotel accommodation in a double-room in central Berlin

 - Daily breakfast

 - Health insurance for the duration of the course

 Note that the course fee does not include airfare.
 Berlin students arrange their own flights to/from Europe in consultation with the course leaders.
 Consider extending your travels by coming early and/or staying on in Europe after the course ends.
-We can connect you with past Berlin students who have done this.

 Grants and Financial Aid

-Apply for the 2015 Berlin program
+Apply now for Berlin 2018!

 Tabitha Hart firstname.lastname@example.org